COMMUNITY FIRST RESPONDERS

 - Early CPR

-What type of incidents do Community First Responders get sent to?
+What type of incidents are Community First Responders sent to?

 What training do Community First Responders receive?

-Will I get paid for being on call or attending an incident?
+Will I be paid for being on call or attending incidents?

 How do I get to an incident?